usnistgov/mass/doc/gamma.rst

   mass.STANDARD_FEATURES['Co57_122'] = 122.06065e3
   mass.STANDARD_FEATURES['Ho166m_184'] = 184.4113e3

-Define a working directory, make sure it exists and is empty before we start.
+Create a clean working directory, ensure all temp files go there.
+In principle I could hide this, but it is easier to debug if I leave it visible.

 .. testcode::

   import shutil
   try:
       d0 = os.path.dirname(os.path.realpath(__file__))